 Do you want to be Cabin Crew forever?

-The answer is probably not.
+Working as Cabin Crew is one of the best travel jobs, however you probably won’t want to do it forever.
 On average most people have three careers in their lifetime, so the chances are that working as Cabin Crew will be only one story.
 Doing a degree keeps your options open for future career paths, whatever they may be.

 Do you want to increase your chances of promotion?